Switch Control scans your screen until you click a switch. This single click selects an item or performs an action.

 Use this option to reposition the Switch Control Home panel on the screen.

-To further customize Switch Control, use the Navigation tab in the Switch Control section of Accessibility preferences.
+To further customize Switch Control, use the Navigation options in Switch Control settings.
 You can learn more about Switch Control and the Switch Control Panel Editor from the Apple Accessibility website and from the built-in help included with your Mac.
-Click the help button in the Accessibility pane of System Preferences, or search for Switch Control from the Help menu in the Finder menu bar.